sanfinity-Iot/openremote/User-Guide:-Auto-Provisioning.md

 OpenRemote offers functionality for automatic client and asset provisioning.
 If you build and distribute your own hardware devices, you can use this mechanism to have your devices automatically register and connect to OpenRemote.

+When the auto provisioning is configured, an authorised device will first create a service user in OpenRemote, if it not already exists.
+Secondly it will create an asset in the specified OpenRemote Realm, with the attributes, using the 'Asset template'.
+Based on the 'Roles' the device can now communicate with this asset.

 # Terminology

 * Client: Refers to the initiator in communication with OpenRemote; the same meaning as in authentication terminology